Maui Excursions: Day Trips From Maui Hawaii

 If you prefer to cycle instead of hike, there are many opportunities to take a Maui bike tour through places like Haleakala National Park.
 For a unique experience, try out your gun skills at a Maui shooting range such as Ukumehame Firing Range in Lahaina.

 Of course, you can’t experience Maui life without trying the delicious local dishes and drinks.
 You can get a taste of local life through a Maui food tour; choose from pineapple tours, country farm tours, region-specific tours, and so on.
+There are also some amazing spots where you can try the best breakfast in Lahaina.

 To try your hand at making some of these tasty Hawaiian plates, try out a Maui cooking class, too, such as those offered by Chez Klio.
 There’s a small – yet thriving- wine scene on the island, as well.
 Take a Maui wine tour to see and taste the wine of the Maui’s oldest winery in ‘Ulupalakau.